Lexapro

 - Sleepiness

-In order to avoid dangerous interactions with any medicines you might be taking, tell your healthcare professional about all prescription and non-prescription medicines, vitamins, and herbal supplements that you take.
-You shouldn’t take Lexapro with Celexa (citalopram), another drug used to treat depression.
+Don't take Lexapro with Celexa (citalopram), another drug used to treat depression.
 As these drugs are similar, taking them together increases the risk of an overdose.
-Finally, if you plan to drink alcohol while taking Lexapro, you should talk to your healthcare professional.
+Don't take Lexapro if you suffer from a risk of bleeding.
+Finally, if you plan to drink alcohol while taking Lexapro or any other prescription drug, talk to your healthcare professional.

-Never take Lexapro while taking another type of drug that treats depression, called a monoamine oxidase inhibitor (MAOI), or if you’ve stopped taking an MAOI in the last 14 days.
-Taking these two drugs close in time can result in serious and sometimes fatal reactions, including coma, seizures, and high body temperature.
-MAOI drugs include Nardil (phenelzine sulfate), Parnate (tranylcypromine sulfate), Marplan (isocarboxazid), and other brands.
+Never take Lexapro with other anti-depression medications such as monoamine oxidase inhibitor (MAOI).
+Don't take this drug if you've stopped taking an MAOI in the last 14 days.
+Taking these two drugs close in time can result in severe and sometimes fatal reactions.
+These reactions can include the following:

 Lexapro FDA Alert - Serotonin Syndrome